AuctionSoftware-Code-A-Thon/backend/README.md

 SECRET = 56EF7F3888F7BBE4512375795D11D
 ```

-Change nxb210086 to your local user name, demo 123 to your local password and hospitalManagement to your schema.
+Change nxb210086 to your local user name, demo 123 to your local password and aution_software to your schema.

 once you are done with the env setup, execute the below command